 Last Updated on

-Vibrato and tremolo are both musical notations that can be used with a wide variety of instruments, both wind, and strings.
+Vibrato and tremolo are both musical notations or modulation effects that can be used with a wide variety of instruments, both wind, and strings.
 You’ll be more likely to hear wind musicians talk about vibrato, as producing vibrato on a wind instrument is an action that helps to maintain consistent tuning in longer notes.

-It’s not very common to find tremolo markings on wind instruments, as producing a tremolo effect on wind instruments is a bit more difficult.
+It’s not very common to find tremolo systems markings on wind instruments, as producing a tremolo effect on wind instruments is a bit more difficult.